scvalex/ltc/docs/final.md

 \href{http://darcs.net/}{Darcs} have exactly the features we are looking for: they are distributed data stores where nodes are normally disconnected, and partial or full synchronization can be performed whenever nodes become reachable.
-Unfortunately, they were designed with a very specific purpose in mind, and artifacts of this makes them unusable for our needs.
+Unfortunately, these programs were designed with a very specific purpose in mind, and artifacts of this makes them unusable for our needs.

-The largest problem, by far, is that the synchronization mechanism between replicated copies is designed to run over what developers would normally use: low latency SSH or HTTP connections.
-The emphasis here is on "low latency" as the synchronization protocols of the DVCSs mentioned above all require multiple round trips during a single synchronization \citep{Chacon09} \citep{mercurial}.
+The biggest problem, by far, is that the synchronization mechanism between replicated copies is designed to run over what developers would normally use: low latency SSH or HTTP connections.
+The emphasis here is on "low latency", as the protocols used by the DVCSs mentioned above all require multiple round trips during a single synchronization
+\citep{Chacon09} \citep{mercurial}.

 Another lesser problem is that the synchronization mechanism between two nodes usually expects to have all the necessary information about the copies of the data in both nodes.
 Practically, this is achieved by the having one node query the other for its state.
-Although this approach is clearly not suitable for our use cases, this is not a fundamental problem as each node could simply memoize the state of the other nodes.
+Although this approach is clearly not suitable for our use cases, this is not a fundamental problem as each node could simply memoize the states of the other nodes.

 ### Conclusion

-In this section, we have looked at how some traditional SQL databases, NoSQL data stores, and distributed version control systems handle replication of data across nodes.
-We have seen that they generally follow one of two schemes: the first is based around the idea of propagating changes to the data between nodes such that they all apply the same operations, and the second is based around the idea of blocking write operations until all nodes commit to making the change.
+In this section, we have looked at how some traditional SQL databases, NoSQL data stores, and DVCSs handle replication of data across nodes.
+We have seen that they generally follow one of two schemes: the first is based around the idea of propagating changes to the data between nodes such that they all apply the same operations, and the second is based around the idea of blocking change operations until all nodes commit to making the change.
 Although only the latter scheme is inherently synchronous, in practice, either due to assumptions about the network medium, or as an artifact of the environment in which they were written, both schemes tend to be implemented in synchronous ways.
-Furthermore, all implementations invariably assume the existence of lossless connections between nodes.
-These two characteristics make them unsuitable for the environments describe in Section
+Furthermore, all implementations invariably assume the availability of lossless connections between nodes.
+These two characteristics make them unsuitable for the environments we are considering.
-\ref{sec:scenarios}.

 ## Data Interface